adrianrivadulla/FootNet/notebooks/README.md

 # FootNet development

 FootNet cross-validation and testing can be replicated on Google Colab (see figure).
 You will need to download the processed datasets and Colab notebooks from [here](https://researchdata.bath.ac.uk/965/).
-You will then need to upload the unzipped folder to your Google Drive in order to use it in Google Colab.
+Then you can upload the unzipped directory to your Google Drive so you can access the data from Google Colab.

 ![alt text](../docs/img/data_flow.png)